ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 rather gradually as the code evolves.
 TDD was created by Kent Beck in the 1990s as part of the Extreme Programming software development process.

-We recommend that you follow TDD when developing your PyAnsys project.
-This topic contains examples and best practices to help you write them.
+You should follow TDD when developing your PyAnsys project.
+Examples and best practices for unit tests follow.

 Testing Framework
 -----------------